 Quinoa Mother-Baby Trials

-A two-year study using a Mother-Baby design was established in February 2021 to identify novel high-performing genotypes for Rwandan production systems.
+A three-year study using a Mother-Baby design was established in February 2021 to identify novel high-performing genotypes for Rwandan production systems.
 This study aimed to:

-Identify quinoa genotypes with high agronomic performance and nutritional quality across a range of environments.
+Identify quinoa genotypes with high agronomic performance and nutritional quality across a range of environments in Rwanda.

-Work with quinoa producers to identify priority traits for variety selection and development.
+Work with quinoa farmers to identify priority traits for variety selection and development.

 In Season B 2021 (starting in February) a replicated variety trial (Mother Trial) with thirty lines of interest from a 2020 field evaluation of the quinoa world collection was planted in the Musanze District in the Northern Province.
 A subset of six lines from the Mother Trial was planted in unreplicated on-farm trials (Baby Trials) for evaluation by quinoa farmers.
 Each of the 50 farmers planted out three experimental and one control line for a total of 25 on-farm replications per baby trial line.
 Questionnaires evaluating each line and the importance of quinoa traits were completed by each farmer throughout the season.